Active retirement groups

 • Campaigning

-A list of these organisations, summarising their aims and activities, is below.
-You can contact your local Citizens Information Centre or library to find out details of older people’s groups in your local area.
+This page summarises the supports available.
+Contact your local Citizens Information Centre or library to find groups in your local area.

-Activity-based groups include active retirement associations, sports, arts and culture groups.
-They include:
+Activity-based groups include active retirement associations, sports, arts, and culture groups.

 Active Retirement Ireland (ARI)